What we don't licence

 Registration of businesses to store, prepare, distribute or sell food from their premises.
 Food premises approval for businesses providing products containing foods of animal origin to other businesses.

-Contact the Council's food and safety team at (Environmental Health).
+Contact the Council's food and safety team (Environmental Health).

-Permission to put a builder's skip/materials on a public road, to put up scaffolding, to place a mobile crane on a public road, to film.
+Permission to put a builder's skip or materials on a public road, to put up scaffolding, to place a mobile crane on a public road, or to film.